dexie/dexie-website/docs/Tutorial/Design.md

 As you can see, `db.friends` and `db.pets` are instances of [Table](/docs/Table/Table) that you can operate on directly.

-[Table](/docs/Table/Table) is the entry points for doing all operations to your object stores, such as querying, adding, putting, deleting, clearing and modifying your data.
+[Table](/docs/Table/Table) is the entry point for doing all operations to your object stores, such as querying, adding, putting, deleting, clearing and modifying your data.

 ### Transactions

 Whenever you are going to do more than a single operation on your database in a sequence, you would normally use a transaction.
 [Transaction](/docs/Transaction/Transaction) represents a full [ACID](http://en.wikipedia.org/wiki/ACID) transaction.
 When working with transactions you get the following benefits:

-* If modifying database and any error occur, every modification will be rolled back.
+* If modifying a database and an error occurs, every modification will be rolled back.
 * You may do all write operations synchronously without the need to wait for it to finish before starting the next one.
 * You may catch any error event or exception of any kind in one single catch() method of the transaction, making sure no exception what so ever will make your app just stall.
 Even "runtime" exceptions like the use of a misspelled variable will be caught even if it happens in the _callback of a callback_ of your transaction callback...
 * Remember that a browser can close down at any moment.
 Think about what would happen if the user closes the browser somewhere between your operations.
 Would that lead to an invalid state?
 If so, use a transaction - that will make its operations abort if browser is closed between operations.